wotakumoe/wotaku/Websites.md

 # Websites

-On this page, you'll find a compilation of websites related to different forms of media, such as manga, anime, light novels, soundtracks, and other content.
+On this page, you'll find a compilation of websites related to manga, anime, light novels, soundtracks, and other content.

 ___